For a species capable of landing a man on the moon, we sure do have trouble running an effective meeting.

 If you think it gets better once college is over you are in for a rude awakening.
 Few seem to know the art of holding meetings that are concise, meaningful and engaging.
-I know your chapter meetings are rough, your executive board meetings run long and your members don’t seem to remember what was said at either, but we’ll get through it together.
 Here are five simple tips that may help move things along.
 They are independent of one another, so try any at your leisure and see how it works!

 1. Coordinate your content

-Part of why your chapter zones out may be because you are throwing too many things their way.
-Humans tend to remember things in twos and threes; that’s basic psychology and marketing.
-Grouping many items into neat categories helps us remember and causes less fatigue when trying to pay attention.
-You need to build a storyboard for each of your meetings.
-Sure it feels nice when every executive board member and chairman has something to say at a meeting, but if Johnny talks service, Vinny is planning a social and Kyle goes on a tirade about how the younger guys need to “step it up,” then we are just confusing our members.
+Build a storyboard for each of your meetings.
+It may feel nice when every executive board member and chairman has something to say at a meeting, but if Johnny talks service, Vinny is planning a social and Kyle goes on a tirade about how the younger guys need to “step it up,” then you may just confuse your members.

 Group your content into 1-3 themes and stick to that for the whole meeting.
-Group your reports by content or with a general lesson.
 A service event and a formal both involve interacting with other people in public.
 Focus that chapter meeting on why we do these events and how we act at them.